 Dota 2 is gaining popularity at a tremendous pace.
 Tournament prize pools are growing, and the number of players and eSports organizations is growing.
 Matches of top professional teams in Dota are often watched by a larger number of people than soccer derby.
-Here you know about, Dota 2 patch, attract huge prize money pots, with top players and teams battle it out for a piece of the action.
+Many eSports tournaments, such as Dota 2 patch, attract huge prize money pots, with top players and teams battle it out for a piece of the action.
 Even gambling companies are taking bets on the outcome of these tournaments, with many offering free bets on major eSports tournaments around the world.

 However, this is not surprising.
 Let’s see why this game is so attractive.
-Although calling DotA 2 just a game at this stage of its development is already wrong.
-Dota is something more.
+Although calling Dota 2 patch just a game at this stage of its development is already wrong.
+Data is something more.

-I note right away that Dota 2 is not the easiest game to understand.
+I note right away that Dota 2 patch is not the most accessible game to understand.
 This is her charm.
 It will be difficult for a beginner to get comfortable, but the more he learns and discovers for himself, the more he will be enthralled by the in-game world.

-So, a team of 5 people, where each player controls his hero, fights against 5 enemy characters.
-The main goal of the game is to destroy the main enemy building “Tron”.
+So, a team of 5 people, where each player controls his Hero, fights against five enemy characters.
+The main goal of the game is to destroy the main enemy building, “Tron.”

-In DotA 2 there are more than 100 unique heroes.
-Each hero has certain abilities that improve with getting a level.
-You can immediately imagine the variety of bundles of heroes complementing each other, combinations of spells and tactical schemes of the game.
-Yes, Dota 2 is one of the few computer games where the outcome decides not only reaction speed, but also tactical ideas.
+In Dota 2 patch, there are more than 100 unique heroes.
+Each Hero has specific abilities that improve with getting a level.
+You can immediately imagine the variety of bundles of heroes complementing each other, combinations of spells, and tactical schemes of the game.
+Yes, Dota 2 is one of the few computer games where the outcome decides not only reaction speed but also tactical ideas.
 In a competitive DotA, it is precisely the tactics and the correctly selected peak of the heroes (a set of 5 heroes with whom the team plays the match) that determines the outcome of the meeting.
-To view a match as a spectator you do not need to know all the wisdom.
-Pleasure will be received anyway!
+To view a game as a spectator, you do not need to know all the wisdom.
 Just try it.